 3. Adjust the order and transparency of layers as desired.

-4. We recommend using the Slope-Angle Shading layer in conjunction with the Shaded Relief (US) overlay, also available in the Premium Overlays category, for clearer visualization of distinct slopes.
+4. We recommend using the Slope-Angle Shading layer in conjunction with the Shaded Relief (US) overlay, also available in the Feature/Weather Overlays category, for clearer visualization of distinct slopes.

 Without the Shaded Relief overlay With the Shaded Relief overlay